Generic Name: mitoxantrone (mye-TOX-an-trone)

 Mitoxantrone is used for:

 Mitoxantrone is an antineoplastic agent.
-How it works is not fully understood.
+Exactly how it works is not known.
 It is thought to interfere with cell reproduction and growth, which helps reduce the number of cancer cells in the body.

 Do NOT use mitoxantrone if: